apache/arrow/docs/source/cpp/index.rst

       .. button-link:: user_guide.html
          :click-parent:
-         :color: secondary
+         :color: primary
          :expand:

-         User Guide
+         To the User Guide

 .. grid:: 2
    :gutter: 4
    :padding: 2 2 0 0
    :class-container: sd-text-center

-   .. grid-item-card:: Examples of use
+   .. grid-item-card:: Examples
       :class-card: contrib-card
-      :shadow: md
+      :shadow: none

       Find the description and location of the examples using Arrow C++ library